-Before we dive into the eloping while pregnant guide, I want to share with you Alicia and Matt’s beautiful elopement day story that took place in Sedona this spring.
-Matt and Alicia had come to me looking to help plan their elopement.
-Their love story started out at one of Alicia’s favorite bars in Detroit, after she had just moved to the city and was venturing out by herself for a Moscow Mule, which happened to be the same bar Matt was at with his sister at the time.
+Before we dive into our how to elope while pregnant guide, we want to share with you Alicia and Matt’s beautiful elopement day story that took place in Sedona this spring.
+Matt and Alicia had come to us looking to help plan their elopement.
+Their love story started out at one of Alicia’s favorite bars in Detroit after she had just moved to the city and she was venturing out by herself for a Moscow Mule, which happened to be the same bar Matt was at with his sister.
 When Alicia arrived, there were only a few people sitting at the bar and Matt says that right before Alicia got there, the bar was full, but then cleared out for her.
-Either way, shortly after sitting down, Matt attempted a pick-up line.
+Either way, shortly after sitting down, Matt threw out his best a pick-up line.
 An amoretto-7-up and a few Hop Slams later, Alicia and Matt couldn’t stop talking and Matt couldn’t stop winking.
 Matt and Alicia went on their first date the very next day at the Detroit Institute of Art.
-They were inseparable ever since.
+They have been inseparable ever since.

-After their stunning sunrise ceremony, they sat down to enjoy a breakfast picnic, complete with a one tiered cake, and Alicia’s favorite chocolates from back home, that actually moved to this area, Gayle’s chocolates.
+After their stunning sunrise ceremony, they sat down to enjoy a breakfast picnic, complete with a one tiered cake, and Alicia’s favorite chocolates from back home.
+As crazy as it is, her favorite chocolate shop moved all the way across the country to the Sedona area, Gayle’s chocolates.
 It was a sweet surprise to find a small chocolate shop she used to work at, now local to where she had got married.
-Matt and Alicia had drank coffee from Matt’s grandmothers cups, and the day before their elopement, they had saw a hummingbird and a butterfly and it reminded them both that their grandmothers were present with them throughout this experience.
+Matt and Alicia had drank coffee from Matt’s grandmothers cups, and the day before their elopement, they saw a hummingbird and a butterfly and it reminded them both that their grandmothers were present with them throughout this experience.
 They were both so excited that their little one also got to be a part of their wedding day experience.
 They are so excited for this next big chapter of their lives.

 Tip from the bride herself when it comes to an adventure elopement while pregnant: